 The medical examination must be conducted by a USCIS designated civil surgeon.
 You can find one of them by dialing the National Customer Service Center or online.
 They are licensed and well-experienced doctors who receive special immigration oriented medical training and policy updates.
 A medical examination performed by a doctor not approved by USCIS won’t be accepted.

-Medical examination is required to establish that you are not inadmissible to the United States on public health grounds.
+The medical examination is required to establish that you are not inadmissible to the United States on public health grounds.
 The results of your medical examination are confidential and no one won’t ever know what is in the envelope with your data in it.
-These data uses only for immigration purposes.
+These data use only for immigration purposes.
 When required to do so, the civil surgeon can share your results with public health authorities only by law.

 Persons who are applying for a green card visa with I-485 form of medical examination on continuous residence since 1st of January of 1972 do not need to undergo the medical exams at all.